 What Makes Welinsky Dental Center A Family Practice?

 Welinsky Dental Center is a dental practice that offers patients a relaxing, comfortable, and highly professional experience.
-Whether you are new to our community or simply looking for a new dental provider you will be pleased to experience a high level of service and care at our office.
+Whether you are new to our community or simply looking for a new dental provider, you will be pleased to experience a high level of general dental services and care at our office.

 Our Vision at Welinsky Dental Center is to get to know our patients on a personal level and develop a healthy relationship with our patients and not only be a dental provider but to also be a family.
 Also, to deliver a lifelong service of dental care and treatment options for the whole family.
 Our Mission is to meet the individual needs and exceed expectations of the patient through comprehensive examination, clear communication, and a high level of dental service.

 Family Dentistry: What to Expect

 When your family visits Welinsky Dental Care for your initial visit, Dr. Welinsky will review your dental and medical history, discuss any oral health habits you are concerned about and listen to your goals and expectations for your smile.

 The health and stability of your child’s primary teeth or baby teeth have a direct effect on the long-term health and development of their permanent teeth.
 The primary teeth also play a role in speech development and your child’s ability to enjoy a normal, varied diet.
 If there are concerns we seek to address them as early as possible to allow for the most conservative and least invasive treatment.

 During your child’s regular visits with us, we will monitor the development of their primary teeth and address any damage or decay to keep them in place until the permanent teeth are ready to erupt.

 Dr. Welinsky will also look for any signs of developmental concerns related to the teeth or jaw structure.
 He may recommend an early orthodontic consult to ensure that your child’s bite will be comfortable and stable as they grow.